deeppavlov/ner/README.md

 - FactRuEval 2016 [2]
 - Persons-1000 [3]

+The pre-trained model can recognize such entities as:

+- Persons (PER)
+- Locations (LOC)
+- Organizations (ORG)

 Remark: at training stage the corpora were lemmatized and lowercased.
 So text must be tokenized and lemmatized and lowercased before feeding it into the model.